 Comrade Death, a short story by Gerald Kersh, features an Arms Dealer who specializes in this.
 There are two separate scenes of him selling weapons to one nation only to turn around and sell countermeasures to their enemy immediately after.
 Ultimately, his company becomes a monopoly and wars fought are entirely supplied by him.

 The Dragaera novel Jhegaala appears to be inspired by Red Harvest and involves former-assassin Vlad returning to his hometown and finding it a nasty, corrupt place.
 The two groups responsible for this are a coven of witches and a merchant's guild, and Vlad ultimately plays the two against each other to destroy them both.

-A Civil Campaign: Byerly Vorrutyer in this Vorkosigan Saga novel is conspiring with both the Richars, and Dono sides in the struggle for who inherits the Vorrutyer Countship, (and telling both sides that he's their spy in the enemy camp.)
+Byerly Vorrutyer in A Civil Campaign is conspiring with both the Richars, and Dono sides in the struggle for who inherits the Vorrutyer Countship, (and telling both sides that he's their spy in the enemy camp.)
 Whose side he's really on doesn't really become clear until the end.

 In The Vor Game, the vampish Commander Cavilo is obviously playing all sides against each other, and sends Miles back to the Dendarii fleet in the belief that he'll do the same with the pro- and anti-Miles factions within the command structure there.
 Miles has trouble figuring out who Cavilo is really working for; he discovers that it was going to be the Cetagandans, but in the end, she's really only in it for herself.

 The title character of Mara, Daughter of the Nile decides to do this when she finds herself being maneuvered into being a agent of two opposing sides.
 Then she starts Becoming the Mask and everything starts falling apart.

 The Gentleman from Adam-Troy Castro's Sinister Six trilogy has spent most of his life doing this, calling himself an investor in chaos.